Riding the Trend or Protecting Profits | Maxim Integrated Products Inc. (MXIM)

 Cowen gave a rating of “Market Perform” to MXIM, setting the target price at $65 in the report published on January 29th of the current year.

-After a stumble in the market that brought MXIM to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -5.44% of loss for the given period.
+After a stumble in the market that brought MXIM to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 1.64% of gains for the given period.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at MXIM starting from Grady Robert Edward, who sale 12,000 shares at the price of $67.02 back on Sep 11.
-After this action, Grady Robert Edward now owns 10,012 shares of Maxim Integrated Products Inc., valued at $804,184 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at MXIM starting from Imperato Jon, who sale 319 shares at the price of $69.86 back on Nov 02.
+After this action, Imperato Jon now owns 58,001 shares of Maxim Integrated Products Inc., valued at $22,284 using the latest closing price.

 Stock Fundamentals for MXIM